sdsc-ordes/imaging-plaza/README.md

 ...
 ```

 Finally, the entrypoint are replaced by bash so the services are required to be initialized manually.
+By default only the frontend is in development mode.

 - **gimie-api**: `uvicorn app.main:app --host 0.0.0.0 --port 15400`
 - **shacl-validator-api**: `bash /app/entrypoint.sh`